 - A. General: The Student Petitions Committee sitting without student members, unless the petitioning student elects otherwise, shall review any petition for reinstatement filed under Section 606.
 In reaching its determination, it shall be guided by the considerations stated in subsections (B) and (C) below. - B. Specifications of Reason for Academic Failure: The petitioning student must allege and prove that the student possesses the requisite ability and that the prior disqualification does not indicate a lack of capacity to complete studies at the Law School.
 The petitioning student must also state any extraordinary circumstances beyond the student's control, which rebut the presumption raised by the student's record, and which establish that the deficiency was not due to lack of capacity to complete the program of legal education and be admitted to the bar.
-If the circumstances are related to physical or psychological incapacity in the course of a semester, or before or during an examination, convincing medical proof must accompany the petition.

-C. Scope of Relief:

-The Student Petitions Committee is authorized to

-- 1. deny the petition; or - 2. grant the petition subject to the requirement that a student earn a 2.7 GPA or higher in the student's first semester following reinstatement that the student takes a full load for their status, as well as any other terms and conditions stated by the Committee.
+If the circumstances are related to physical or psychological incapacity in the course of a semester, or before or during an examination, convincing medical proof must accompany the petition. - C. Scope of Relief: The Student Petitions Committee is authorized to 1. deny the petition; or - 2. grant the petition subject to the requirement that a student earn a 2.7 GPA or higher in the student's first semester following reinstatement that the student takes a full load for their status, as well as any other terms and conditions stated by the Committee.

-For every admission or readmission of a previously academically dismissed student, a statement of the considerations that led to the decision shall be placed in the student's file.
+A statement of the considerations that led to the decision shall be placed in the student's file.

-Guidelines for Readmitted Student: In all cases of readmission the Student Petitions Committee shall determine, on an individual basis, the terms and conditions for readmission, including, but not limited to, the disposition of grades earned prior to readmission.
-For readmitted students, the grades received by the student in the year(s) prior to readmission being repeated shall not be computed in determining class rank or grade point average, but such grades shall be retained upon the student's transcript.
-In the case of such student, the following notation shall appear on the transcript, accompanied by a notation of explanation.
+D. Grades Earned Prior to Reinstatement: When the Student Petitions requires as a term and condition of reinstatement that a student repeat a course or courses that the student has already taken, it shall be the case that the grades received by the student in the year(s) prior to reinstatement being repeated shall not be computed in determining class rank or grade point average, but such grades shall be retained upon the student's transcript.
+In such case, a notation of explanation shall appear on the transcript.

-D. Faculty Review of Decisions by Student Petitions Committee: The Student Petitions Committee shall notify the petitioning student in writing of its decision and of the availability of full faculty review of an adverse decision.
+E. Faculty Review of Decisions by Student Petitions Committee: The Student Petitions Committee shall notify the petitioning student in writing of its decision and of the availability of full faculty review of an adverse decision.
 The faculty, sitting without student members, unless the petitioning student elects otherwise, shall review the Committee's decision at the request of three full-time faculty members.
 The petitioning student may appear at the faculty meeting only if the faculty so requests.
 The faculty shall affirm the decision of the Student Petitions Committee unless, upon review of the available information, the faculty is convinced that the decision is clearly erroneous.